swapn7038/School-management-system/readme.md

 // logout is not working
 // logout was not working because I didn't link the logout file to logout button.

+2. user-accounts.php not working.

 ---

+## Information related to login is in actions -> login.php

+after student Login -> fees, lec,
+Enr. no., dob, Class, Mo no.
+Bonafide certificate, pay fees, pending fees.

 ---